sithmel/async-deco/README.md

 It takes 1 argument:
 * a getKey function [optional]: it runs against the original arguments and returns the key used for the caching.
 If it is missing, only one result will be memoized.

-It logs "cachehit" with {key: cache key, result: cache result}
+It logs "memoize-hit" with {key: cache key, result: cache result}

 Cache
 -----